Business Hours

 The New Testament quotes Isaiah more than any Old Testament book other than Psalms, but Isaiah offers much more to the Christian.
 The challenges the prophet Isaiah confronted in his ministry provide the backdrop for profound theological insights.
 During Isaiah's lifetime the Northern Kingdom fell and the Southern Kingdom was facing the future prospect of defeat and exile as well.
 In his critique of the sins that would cause Judah's fall to Babylon, Isaiah provides insights into the basic qualities God looks for in a relationship with his people.
 This volume covers chapters 28-66.

-Terry Briley, Ph.
-D., is an associate professor of Bible at Lipscomb University, Nashville, Tennessee, since 1986.
-Terry Briley received the B.A. from David Lipscomb College (now Lipscomb University), then a M.Phil. and Ph.D. from Hebrew Union College, Cincinnati, Ohio.
-In addition to teaching at Lipscomb University, he is the Senior Minister at Natchez Trace Church of Christ and leads an annual summer mission trip to Brazil.
+Terry Briley is professor of Old Testament at Lipscomb University, Nashville, Tennessee, since 1986.
+Terry Briley received a BA from David Lipscomb College (now Lipscomb University), and a MPhil and PhD from Hebrew Union College in Cincinnati, Ohio.
+In addition to teaching at Lipscomb University, he is the senior minister at Natchez Trace Church of Christ and leads an annual summer mission trip to Brazil.

 • Author: Tim Willis